IBCNServices/tengu-charms/charms/trusty/network-agent/README.md

 # Overview

 This Charm manages a network.
-It will configure itsel

-This Charm configures a server to act as an [ISC dhcp-server](https://www.isc.org/downloads/dhcp/).
-If the dhcp broadcast interface is different from the interface the default gateway is on, then this Charm configures the host as a NAT gateway for the dhcp network.
+It will do the following things to the network it manages:

+ - Configure itself as NAT gateway
+ - Forward the ports requested in the `port-forwards` config option and from the `port-forwards` relations.
+ - Create a dhcp-server ([ISC dhcp-server](https://www.isc.org/downloads/dhcp/)) if there isn't one present.
+Tell the clients he is the default gateway if there isn't one present on the network.

+It will also display its public IP (or the source ip of the default-gateway interface if no public ip was found).

+*Note: this charm requires a working connection to the internet*

 # Usage

 To add te gateway to your environment:

-    juju deploy dhcp-server
+    juju deploy cs:~tengu-bot/trusty/network-agent

 # Configuration

- -  **dhcp-network**: Network the dhcp-server should broadcast to.
+ -  **managed-network**: Network the dhcp-server should broadcast to.
 It will decide what interface to broadcast to based on this network. *default: '192.168.14.0/24'*

  -  **dhcp-range**: Range that dhcp-server should distribute. *default: '192.168.14.50 192.168.14.253'*